ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 These may be useful to identify a service that is provided by a PvD.
 For example, if an application wants to use a PvD that provides a Voice-Over-IP service on a Cellular network, it can use the relevant PvD type to require some PvD that provides this service, without needing to look up a particular instance.
-While this does restrict path selection, it is more broad than requiring specific PvD instances or interface instances, and should be preferred over those options.
+While this does restrict path selection, it is broader than requiring specific PvD instances or interface instances, and should be preferred over these options.